Cubulating Surface-by-free Groups: Generalization: separating curves

 \subsection{Tight trees}

-The collection of complete graphs in the curve graph $\CC(S)$ will be denoted as $\ccd(S)$.
-(Equivalently, $\ccd(S)$ is the collection of 1-skeleta of simplices in the curve complex.
+The collection of complete graphs {with one or more vertices} in the curve graph $\CC(S)$ will be denoted as $\ccd(S)$.
+(Equivalently, $\ccd(S)$ is the {union of 0-cells of the curve complex along with} the collection of 1-skeleta of simplices in the curve complex.
 However, since we have only used the curve graph and not the curve complex in this paper we opt for the earlier point of view.)
 Let $\gamma =\{\cdots, v_{-1}, v_0, v_1, \cdots\}$ be a geodesic (finite, semi-infinite, or bi-infinite) in a tree $T$ and $i: V(T) \to \ccd (S)$ a map.
 A path in $\ccs$ {\bf induced by $\gamma$} is a choice of simple closed curves $\sigma_i \in i(v_i)$.
 The map $i$ will be called an \defstyle{isometric embedding} if any path induced in $\ccs$ by a geodesic $\gamma$ in $T$ is a geodesic in $\ccs$.
 We now generalize the notion of tight trees of non-separating curves (Definition \ref{def-tighttree}) to multicurves.

 \begin{defn} \cite{mahan-hyp} An \defstyle{$L-$tight tree} in the curve graph $\CC(S)$ consists of a (not necessarily regular) simplicial tree $T$ of bounded valence and a map $i: V(T) \to \ccd (S)$ such that \begin{enumerate} \item for every vertex $v$ of $T$, $S\setminus i(v)$ consists of exactly one or two components.
 Further, if $S\setminus i(v)$ consists of two components and $i(v)$ contains more than one simple closed curve, then each component of $i(v)$ is individually non-separating.
 If $S\setminus i(v)$ consists of two components, $v$ is called a \defstyle{separating vertex} of $T$. \item for every pair of adjacent vertices $u \neq v$ in $T$, and any vertices $u_0, v_0$ of the simplices $i(u), i(v)$ respectively,